lk-geimfari/mimesis-factory/README.md

         self.age = age
 ```

 Now, use the `MimesisField` class from `mimesis_factory`
-to define fake data how fake data is generated:
+to define how fake data is generated:

 ```python
 import factory